Dr. Richard Abels,

 violence is paralleled by the successful imposition of the 'king's peace'

-i. use of special tournament armor of padded leather and blunted (bated) weapons.
+i. the use of special tournament armor of padded leather and blunted (bated) weapons.

-who awarded special prizes to those who most distinguished themselves (e.g.
+prizes to those who most distinguished themselves (e.g. William Marshal's

-William Marshal's winning of a fish--a giant pike--at the tournament at Pleurs near
+winning of a fish--a giant pike--at the tournament at Pleurs

-iv.
-Presence of noble ladies becomes a fixture at tournaments by the middle of the 13th century, as the affectations of courtly love literature more and more influence the language and ethos of chivalry.
+iv. the presence of noble ladies as spectators, which became a fixture at tournaments by the middle of the 13th century, as the affectations of courtly love literature more and more influence the language and ethos of chivalry.

-licensed tournaments at 5 specified areas, all in open countryside, and charged
+Richard I licensed tournaments at 5 specified areas, all in open countryside,

-a fee on all those participating--20 marks for an early, 10 for baron, 4 for
+and charged a fee on all those participating--20 marks for an early, 10 for

-landed and 2 for landless knights.
-RI formed a baronial board of control, which
+baron, 4 for landed and 2 for landless knights.
+RI formed a baronial board of

-required all those participating to pay fees in advance and to swear to keep
+control, which required all those participating to pay fees in advance and to

 D. ECCLESIASTICAL CONDEMNATION.

-SOCIETY BECAUSE OF ITS MIXED ORIGIN.
-THE RELIGIOUS AND MARTIAL ASPECTS OF
+TENSIONS IN SOCIETY BECAUSE OF ITS MIXED ORIGIN.
+THE RELIGIOUS AND MARTIAL

-CHIVALRY OFTEN DID NOT SIT WELL TOGETHER.
-This tension is best seen in the
+ASPECTS OF CHIVALRY OFTEN DID NOT SIT WELL TOGETHER.
+This tension is best seen

 ecclesiastical writers preached against tournaments.
 One reported that demons